AM-H/WebAPI_FE/README.md

 # Beta Sprint Comments

-Elias experience issues with oneDrive sychonratiozon was effect the ports
+Elias experience issues with oneDrive synchronization was effect the ports